-The Beats By Dre brand has been through an enormous growth sprint since its inception more than a decade ago.
+The Beats By Dre brand has been through an enormous growth sprint since its inception back in 2006.
 Beats headphones have been hugely popular from the start, partly because of their sleek design and effective marketing strategy.

 But are they actually any good?
 And how do they compare to similar and lower priced alternative headphones?
-Before we list our 6 favorite headphones better than Beats, let’s have a closer look at the history behind Beats By Dre and their current range of headphones.
+Before we list 5 headphones better than Beats (according to us), let’s have a closer look at the history behind Beats by Dre and their current range of headphones.

-Beats by Dre was established in 2006 by rapper, record producer and legend Dr Dre, and record and film producer Jimmy Iovine.
+Beats by Dre was founded in 2006 by rapper, record producer and legend Dr Dre, and record and film producer Jimmy Iovine.
 The motivation behind Beats was that piracy had a huge impact on music sales, and that people couldn’t experience music the way it was meant to be experienced due to the overall poor audio quality provided by, for example, Apple’s plastic earbuds.

 It took two years before the first Beats headphones were introduced to the market: Beats by Dr Dre Studio headphones.
 The box came with a clear message from Dr Dre printed on it:

-With Beats, people are going to hear what the artists hear and listen to music the way they should: the way I do.
+“With Beats, people are going to hear what the artists hear and listen to music the way they should: the way I do.”

 Initially manufactured by Monster Cable, it was clear from the start how Beats wanted to differentiate itself from competitors: excellent marketing with attractive packaging and a focus on bass sounds.
-That first Beats headphones model became a huge hit and set the bar very high for following models.
+That first Beats headphones model became a huge hit and set the bar high for following models.

 HTC and Apple Get Involved

 In 2012 however, HTC reduced its share to just over 25%.
 In that same year, Beats ended its partnership with Monster, meaning Dre and Iovine would now become responsible for the entire operation of the business, including manufacturing.

 This was massive – especially for a headphones company – but to put things in perspective, Apple’s revenue in the year before was 171 billion dollars so they had some cash to spend.

 The brand “Beats by Dre” lives on and the design and marketing is still as strong as it used to be.
-It also appears that Apple has invested in improving the overall quality of the headphones.
+Even better, it also appears that Apple has invested in improving the overall quality of the headphones.

 Pros and Cons of Beats Headphones

-In a period of less than 10 years, Beats by Dre has grown into a multi-billion dollar business.
+In a period of less than 10 years, Beats by Dre developed into a multi-billion dollar business.
 It’s obvious that the success of Beats headphones is partly due to an extremely effective marketing campaign.
-The man behind the brand is a legend who’s sold millions of records over the years.
+The man behind the brand is an absolute legend who’s sold millions of records over the years.

 Despite its enormous popularity, Beats headphones have also copped a lot of criticism over the years.
 It’s often said that Beats headphones are overpriced and that you’re buying a popular brand rather than a top quality product.

 1. Beats EP

 The fine-tuned acoustics in this base model deliver clarity, depth and balance.
 The lightweight, battery-free design with fixed cable is reinforced with stainless steel and the adjustable vertical sliders allow for a personalized fit.

-2. Beats Solo2
+2. Beats Solo Pro

 3. Beats Solo3 Wireless

-4. Beats Studio Wireless
+4. Beats Studio3 Wireless

 The lightweight headband with soft ear cups will make you forget you’re wearing headphones.
 The dual-mode Adaptive Noise Canceling (ANC) allows you to put the outside world on mute, even when not listening to music.

-6 Headphones Better Than Beats in 2017
+5 Headphones Better Than Beats

-5. Bose QuietComfort 35 Wireless
+1. Bose QuietComfort 35 Wireless Headphones

 Of course, a Bose must be included in this list of headphones better than Beats.
 Bose has a strong reputation of delivering top-quality consumer electronic products, specializing in audio equipment.
 The on-ear, wireless QuietComfort 35 delivers unbeatable active-noise canceling and easy wireless Bluetooth pairing.
 The dual-microphone system with noise-rejection allows for clear phone calls even in noisy environments.